 Have you ever gotten a student who nasalized a phoneme or two?
 When I’ve seen it with my Spanish-speaking students, improper nasalization has normally occurred on the /s/ sound.
-When you have a student who nasalizing, the best practice is to refer the student to an ENT to make sure that there isn’t a concern.
-But most of the students I work with aren’t able to follow through with that doctor visit because it’s too costly for the family to see a specialist or they simply don’t have time.
+When you have a student who nasalizing, the best practice is to refer the student to an ENT.
+You need to make sure that there isn’t a medical concern.

-- Teach the Correct Nasal Phonemes – In English the phonemes are /m/ /n/ and “ng” and in Spanish they have all of the above, plus an alveolar-palatal that is spelled “ñ” in Spanish.
+In English, the phonemes are /m/ /n/ and “ng.”
+In Spanish they have all of the above, plus an alveolar-palatal (spelled “ñ” in Spanish and phonetically you are adding /j/).
 I just was reading up on it!
 Practice words with these sounds so the student becomes aware of what he/she is doing to produce the nasal quality.

-- Demonstrate Nasal Vibration – Put your hand on your nose and have the student put his/her hand on the nose to feel the difference between a nasalized phoneme and another phoneme.
-I would chose a voiceless phoneme like /t/ or /f/ because the contrast is great (compared to a voiced phoneme because he/she might get confused about the vocal vibration happening).
+Put your hand on your nose and have the student put his/her hand on the nose.
+We want to client to feel the difference between a nasalized phoneme and another phoneme.
+I would chose a voiceless phoneme like /t/ or /f/.
+Why?
+The contrast is great when compared to a voiced phoneme.
+That’s because he/she might get confused about the vocal vibration happening.

-- Plug Your Nose – By closing off the air from their nostrils and then producing a word with the erroneous nasalized phoneme in it, the student will feel the air getting forced back into the back of the mouth.
+Close off the air from their nostrils and then producing a word with the erroneous nasalized phoneme in it.
+Then the student will feel the air getting forced back into the back of the mouth.
 It’s an uncomfortable feeling!

-- The Best Cue – I’ve found that once I’ve completed steps 1 through 3 that simply telling the student, “Air through the mouth” after they nasalize a phoneme and then having the student repeat the word again, they can do it correctly.
+Next up is the cue I use with these students.
+After completing steps 1 through 3, tell the student, “Air through the mouth.”
+Say that after they nasalize a phoneme.
+Then having the student repeat the word again, they can do it correctly.
 This is not always the case, but it has worked for me.